IMF HQ1 Renewal Program

 Many of HQ1’s building systems are nearing the end of their life and are in urgent need of replacement or refurbishment.
 Without replacement, there is a considerable risk of system failure over the next three to five years.
 Almost the entire interior infrastructure of the building will need to be renovated to access these systems.

 The building, constructed in phases between 1973 and 1998, has 1.9 million square feet and houses about 2,300 personnel.
 Systems to be replaced include fire and life safety, garage sprinklers, air conditioning, boilers, domestic water pumps, 12 miles of water piping, hot water heating, lighting, building controls, and 35,000 light fixtures.
 The renovation will also improve public spaces, meeting facilities, and offices to maximize their utility and bring in more light.
 The external façade will not be affected in the renovation and the building will remain occupied.
-During the project, some staff will temporarily relocate to IMF’s other HQ building or across the street to leased space.
+During the project, some staff will temporarily relocate to the IMF’s other HQ building or across Pennsylvania Avenue to leased space.

 The improvements under way will provide a more modern and energy efficient setting.
 Energy bills will fall by nearly half—saving between $2 million and $2.5 million per year—in part due to the installation of occupancy sensors for offices and conference rooms.

-The Fund has been actively engaged in sustainability programs for several years and already has Leadership in Energy and Environmental Design (LEED) Gold status.
-Under the project, the IMF is aiming to achieve LEED Gold standard for New Construction and Platinum standard for Operations and Maintenance.
+The IMF has been actively engaged in sustainability programs for several years and already has Leadership in Energy and Environmental Design (LEED) Gold status.
+Under the project, the IMF is aiming to achieve LEED Gold standard for New Construction, and Platinum standard for Operations and Maintenance.